kozgunov/my_bots/Finance_bot/QL for stocks&crpyto/readme.md

-# Crypto Trading Bot with Deep Q-Learning (PyTorch)
+# Crypto Trading Bot with Deep Q-Learning (In progress...)

 This project implements a cryptocurrency trading bot using Deep Q-Learning with PyTorch.
 The bot is designed to make trading decisions on 10-minute cryptocurrency data, considering technical indicators and market trends.
 It also includes a Telegram bot interface for user interaction and real-time notifications.